datalad/datalad-blog/content/posts/registry/index.md

 # Join/Contribute {#join-or-contribute}

-Do you have a collection of datasets that you need to run periodic tasks on?
+Do you have a collection of datasets that you need to run periodic tasks on and/or make them available on the public instance of DataLad-Registry?
 Or do you have interesting metadata to extract?
 Please file an issue at [https://github.com/datalad/datalad-registry/issues](https://github.com/datalad/datalad-registry/issues), and we can help you make those datasets and their metadata available through DataLad-Registry.

 # References